 Proposition: Information architecture improves the resilience of database structures through sound conceptual modeling.

 Thus, because Web user interfaces rely on database-driven content management systems, the underlying database models that they leverage require the sound conceptual and ontological modeling that strategic IA documentation delivers.
 This is a more advanced information architecture activity that provides crucial input for database designers who must design logical and physical data models and engineer sustainable data architectures.
-As the information domains that we design increase in complexity, these will be the kinds of conversations that we must be prepared to have to demonstrate the value of information architecture.
+As the information domains that we design increase in complexity, these will be the kinds of conversations that IA practitioners must be prepared to have.

 Key areas of interest: